maxcrees/tbl.typ/tbl.typ

   let vlines = ()
   let hlines = ()

-  // Largest width of any cell in any column that has been modified "e". let equalize-width = state("tbl-equalize-width") equalize-width.update(0pt)
-  // Dictionary of column # -> dictionary:
-  //   min:   as specified by modifier "w", EXCLUDING padding
-  //   max:   maximum from all cells in this column, INCLUDING padding
-  //   num-l: maximum from all left halves of class "N" cells in this
-  //          column, EXCLUDING padding
-  //   num-r: same as above, but right halves
-  //
-  //   column # may be "j,n" in which case it applies to column j iff
-  //   colspan == n
-  let cell-widths = state("tbl-cell-widths")
-  cell-widths.update((:))
   // Maximum possible width of the current table, based on the
   // container we're in - or the width of the page minus the margins
   // if there is no container.